Operation Tailwind: Valley of Death

 The broadcast (and the published Time magazine article of June 15) appeared to be reliably sourced.
 Admiral Thomas Moorer, chairman of the Joint Chiefs of Staff at the time of Tailwind, appeared to say that nerve agents had been used, and not just during this operation.
 However, Admiral Moorer later told investigators that he "never confirmed anything" to CNN regarding Operation Tailwind, that he had no knowledge of the use of sarin or the targeting of defectors, and he believed that producer April Oliver had asked him "trick" questions.
 But later again, in sworn deposition testimony taken during the suit of one of the producers, Admiral Moorer reviewed April Oliver's notes of her interviews of him, including his responses to her questions.
 He did not make any significant objections to their accuracy.

 Former SOG Lieutenant Robert Van Buskirk (one of the three platoon leaders) and three of the participating SOG sergeants allegedly gave information that supported the allegations as presented in the televised and published investigative report.
 Van Buskirk said that the Montagnard Hatchet Force was exposed on the landing zone ("LZ") when the teargas agent was deployed to drive the enemy back.
 He also said that he saw his men (who were not equipped with gas masks) convulsing when the wind blew the agent back upon the LZ.

 The CNN/Time reports suggested that war crimes had been committed.
 The Pentagon launched its own investigation.
+Another piece of evidence for the usage of sarin came from the fact that at least one American involved in the operation suffered from a degenerative neurological disorder caused by exposure to nerve gas.